-Having high-quality metrics for reporting (KPIs) that capture useful data collected from your whistleblower program can help measure the effectiveness of the whistleblowing process and ensure it remains effective.
-There is growing global pressure to motivate businesses to conduct responsible and ethical activities, and an increase in recognizing the impact organizations can have on worker and consumer rights.
+Having high-quality metrics for whistleblowing reporting (whistleblowing KPIs) means capturing useful data collected from and for your whistleblower program.
+This can help measure the effectiveness of the whistleblowing process and ensure it remains effective.
+The EU whistleblowing directive is only one part in the growing global pressure to motivate businesses to conduct responsible and ethical activities, and an increase in recognizing the impact organizations can have on worker and consumer rights.
 Measuring the effectiveness of a whistleblowing program should include having strong metrics for reporting (KPIs) and basic management metrics.
 These are the must-have whistleblowing KPIs you should consider for reporting.

 The European Union Agency for Fundamental Rights (FRA) reports one whistleblower who worked for a shoe soles manufacturer in Cyprus disclosed the company had released potentially cancerous emissions in the environment between 1976 and 2009.
 This had caused more than 44 residents and employees to develop various forms of cancers and die from their exposure to these toxic emissions.
 If the company’s management had provided this whistleblower with a means of reporting wrongdoings sooner, it’s conceivable that some of these illnesses and deaths could have been avoided.

-Here are three must-have metrics you should be tracking to ensure compliance with your whistleblowing program and ensure wrongdoings are flagged early on:
+Here are three must-have whistleblowing KPIs as essential metrics you should be tracking to ensure compliance with your whistleblowing program and ensure wrongdoings are flagged early on:

 1. How many of your whistleblowing reports reveal legitimate misconduct?